apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/usage/transaction.en.md

 * Use Narayana XA Transaction Manager。

-First：

-Copy the Jar package required by Narayana to '/lib'.The reference package is as follows ：
+1. Copy the jar file required by Narayana to `conf/lib`.
+The reference package is as follows:

 ```xml
 <propeties>